jloughry/experiments/C_kata/rdp/README.md

 3. It understands #t and #f booleans, and strings with or without embedded quotation marks.

+4. A pre-processor (sed script) is used to remove comments before lexing.
+Following convention, comments are replaced by a single space; newlines are left in place so that the parser, eventually, can report sensible line numbers of syntax errors in the source.

 TODO
 ----
 1. Add mutually recursive functions to parse expressions.